Fly Katmai – Brooks Falls Bear Viewing Tour FAQ

 We recommend dressing in layers and bringing:

-• Water and a light snack (lunch is provided)
+Water and a light snack (lunch is provided, but may be missed due to weather delays)

 Space on the aircraft is limited, so keep your bag small and light.